 And so Paris was born, although at the time it was called by a Celtic name that may have meant something like "place to live in the waters".
 Also at that time there were seven islands in the Seine, where today there are only two.
 Both Île Saint-Louis and Île de la Cité (where Notre Dame Cathedral now sits) were originally three islands, later joined together.

-Eventually the Romans arrived, as they did in so much of Europe, taking over the settlement because from there they could control river traffic.
-They first called the city Lutetia, probably a romanized version of its Celtic name, and later dubbed it Civitas Parisorium, meaning "the city of the Parisii".
+Eventually the Romans arrived, as they did in so much of Europe, taking over the Celtic settlement because from there they could control river traffic.
+They first called the city Lutetia, probably a romanized version of its Gaullic name, and later dubbed it Civitas Parisorium, meaning "the city of the Parisii".
 From this came the name Paris.

 Caesar's army had to crush a revolt in 52 BCE led by the legendary Vercingetorix, the king of the Gauls.
 It was a bloody war that see-sawed back and forth.
 The Romans captured the Gaulish capital, destroying it and killing the population of over 100,000.
 In the end, Julius Caesar himself had to take command of the army to quell the rebellion.

-The Romans did their usual things: built fortified walls, laid out streets, expanded to the Left Bank, and built Roman baths.
+The Romans did their usual things — built fortified walls, laid out streets, expanded to the Left Bank, and built Roman baths.
 Remains of the baths can be seen today at Musée de Cluny in the 5th Arrondissement.

 At this period the settlement of Paris was still largely confined to the islands.
 Childbert, son of Clovis, built an abbey on the Left Bank where there was nothing but open fields.
-The modern name of this area of Paris reflects this: St Germain des Prés, St Germain of the Fields.
+The modern name of this area of Paris still reflects this — St Germain des Prés, or "St Germain of the Fields".

-When Charlemagne became king of the Franks in the 8th century he moved the capital of his Holy Roman Empire away from Paris to western Germany.
+When Charlemagne became king of the Franks in the 8th Century he moved the capital of his Holy Roman Empire away from Paris to western Germany.
 And then the Vikings came.
 That's right, Vikings.
 In France, if it isn't one thing, it's another.